Special education encompasses many different specialized services provided for students with disabilities.

 A different dispute resolution process proceeds if a disagreement arises over how the IEP is implemented.
 In this situation, parents or students might file a complaint with the California Department of Education (CDE), which monitors compliance with California special education law.
 The CDE might also find problems on its own when performing an audit of a school.
 In these cases, CDE tries to fix noncompliance by implementing a corrective action plan.

-Consult with an Experienced California Special Education Lawyer
+Consult with an Experienced CA Special Education Attorney

 Disputes can and will arise between parents and school districts regarding the provision and implementation of special education services.
-If you have concerns, you should speak with an experienced special education lawyer in Monterey.
+If you have concerns, you should speak with an experienced special education legal practitioner in Monterey.

 At the Allen Law Firm, we have represented clients for over 20 years, and we are intimately familiar with the California education code for special education.
 Contact us today to schedule your consultation.